Manage Lake Datasets

 Scheduled Deletion

-A Dataset is not deleted instantly.
+A Lake Dataset is not deleted instantly.
 Instead, once you select it for deletion, it will be marked with “Deletion in progress”.
 At this point you can no longer edit it, or connect it to Collectors or Destinations.
 Data that is older than 24 hours will be removed at midnight UTC the following day, while more recent data may be deleted after that time.
-Once a Dataset is marked for deletion, you are no longer charged for any data that it contains.
+Once a Lake Dataset is marked for deletion, you are no longer charged for any data that it contains.

-Lake Partitions and Lakehouse Indexed Fields
+Lake Partitions and Lakehouse-Indexed Fields

 A typical use case for applying partitions and indexed fields is to accelerate hostname